dbcook/openrocket-database/README.md

 It turns out that the shape drawings on the nose cone individual pages on the Semroc legacy site are accurately done to scale, and to make things even better, they are all at the *same* scale.
 After realizing this, I've been doing pixel measurements in Gimp and getting reasonably accurate shoulder lengths for all the Semroc nose cones.
-This also enabled good determination of the hole dimensions in drilled nose cones.
+This allowed correction of some errors in tabulation, and also enabled good determination of the hole dimensions in drilled nose cones.

 The nose cone drawings have also proven that when Semroc made an upscale/downscale of a nose cone, they did *not* scale the shoulder length exactly, just the shape of the exposed portion.